 In 2003, the International Committee on Standardized Genetic Nomenclature for Mice and the Rat Genome and Nomenclature Committee agreed to unify the rules and guidelines for gene, allele, and mutation nomenclature in mouse and rats.
 Nomenclature guidelines are now reviewed and updated annually by the two International Committees; current guidelines can be found on the MGD and RGD web sites.

-To see the previous version of these guidelines (revised in November 2013), click here.
+To see previous versions of these guidelines (last revised in December 2015), click here.

 1 Principles of Nomenclature